codaco/integration-tests/README.md

 ### Test cleanup

 Test app builds use unique names so that data directories don't interfere with dev builds.
+For example, NC will use a data directory called "Network Canvas Integration Test" inside the standard application directory.

 After `npm test` runs, these directories are cleared.
 See `scripts/prepare-packages.js` and `scripts/remove-test-data.js`.
+Note that these directories aren't currently cleared after each test.

-## Writing & debugging webdriver scripts
+## Writing and Debugging tests

+Test suites use Jest's test runner and Spectron.

 Integration tests are written mostly like other tests in the app suite.
 However, debugging problems with the scripts is easier when not run inside a jest runner.
 The `test:interactive` script runs the same basic outside of the test runner, which leaves the electron apps running even when an assertion fails or an error is thrown: